KosPsych/GridNest/Back-End/README.md

 ### This component was created with [Node.JS](https://nodejs.org/en/).

 ### Create database
   1. In order to create the database, access to the csv data we created is needed.
-You can download the csv data from the following link :
+You can download the csv data from this [link](https://drive.google.com/drive/folders/1EywLZMMY3YUusgNSBDR3lRACNtNgE-oV?usp=sharing).

   2. If you are working with Windows on MYSQL Workbench, save the data in the hidden folder "C:\ProgramData\MySQL\MySQL Server 8.0\Uploads" and run the Gridnest.sql script to create Gridnest database.
   3. In the config/default file, you can enter your own database connection password.